Lowena-Cove/AI-3D-GENETIC-ENGINEERING/project-idea.md

 Here are some keyfeatures that will be included in our CRISPR simulation and chimeramaker tool:

-- **AI-basedprediction of CRISPR outcomes:** Using machine learning algorithms,our tool will be able to accurately predict the outcomes of CRISPR modifications, including targeted mutations, insertions or deletions.This will save time and resources for researchers, as they canevaluate the potential effects of modifications before conductingexperiments.
+- **AI-basedprediction of CRISPR outcomes:** Using machine learning algorithms, our tool will be able to accurately predict the outcomes of CRISPR modifications, including targeted mutations, insertions or deletions.This will save time and resources for researchers, as they canevaluate the potential effects of modifications before conductingexperiments.
 - **3D modeling fromDNA:** The tool will be able to convert DNA sequences into 3D models, providing a visual representation of the outcome of the geneticstructure.
 This will allow researchers to better predict thepossible outcome of the modification.
 - **Chimera maker:** Our tool will have the ability to merge DNA from different speciesand create chimeric DNA sequences.
 This feature can aid in thecreation of new organisms with specific traits and functions,advancing the capabilities of genetic engineering.
 - **Identificationof gene functions:** By analyzing the DNA sequence and usingbioinformatics tools, our tool will be able to predict the functions of genes and help researchers identify potential targets for modifications.